 Serotype replacement is a well known occurrence when vaccinating against bacterial infections.
 When certain serotypes are suppressed through vaccination, other serotypes arise to replace them and continue as a cause of the targeted disease.
-As replacement occurs, or PCV10) included 3 more serotypes-1, 5 & 7F-to combat serotype replacement after introduction of PCV7.
+As replacement occurs, more vaccines with antigens against the new serotypes must be developed.
+Hence the 10-valent vaccine (PHiD10 or PCV10) included 3 more serotypes-1, 5 & 7F-to combat serotype replacement after introduction of PCV7.
 Then PCV13 vaccine was developed to combat 3 more serotype replacements-3, 6A & 19A.
 More about serotypes 3 & 19A in a moment.
-As this 2016 article in the Journal of Clinical

-Microbiology explains:
+As this 2016 article in the Journal of Clinical Microbiology explains: